jamesturk/spatula/docs/philosophy.md

 (TODO: revisit this section later) There are two other roles that a page can play, we'll get into these in more detail in advanced topics.

-One is what we'll call an 'auxillary detail' page, essentially a subpage of a detail page that contains additional information we need to collect.
+One is what we'll call an 'auxiliary detail' page, essentially a subpage of a detail page that contains additional information we need to collect.
 (An example would be if each detail page had a subpage listing a legislator's committee assignments that we wanted to collect.)
 The